julzinsights/julzinsightcom3/content/about.md

       4. We are honest

-      So if you'd like to learn more about us and make that shift, feel free to [contact us](/contact).
+      So if you'd like to learn more about us and make the shift, feel free to [contact us](/contact).
     image_alt: Our team in the meeting room
     section_id: story